eapowertools/qs-admin-playbook/docs/asset_management/data_connections/remove_unused_data_connections.md

 ### Scripts to Manage Unused Data Connections <i class="fas fa-file-code fa-xs" title="API | Script Optional"></i>

-**It is highly recommended to delete data connections manually, after validating with their respective owners.
+**Note:** It is highly recommended to delete data connections manually, after validating with their respective owners.
 Please refer to the _Suggestions_ section above.
 The scripts below show how data connections can be backed up and programmatically flagged.
-The flagging (adding of a custom property value) allows for the administrator to temporarily "quarantine" the connections pre-removal.**
+The flagging (adding of a custom property value) allows for the administrator to temporarily "quarantine" the connections pre-removal.
+{:.notebox}

 #### Script to Backup All Data Connections